speranzaccccc/User_Behavior_Analysis/README.md

-# 📊 User Behavior Analysis and Path Mining Project
+# User Behavior Analysis and Path Mining Project

-## 📝 **Project Overview**
+## **Project Overview**
-This project focuses on analyzing user behavior data to gain actionable business insights, improve customer segmentation, predict user churn, and recommend personalized products.
-By leveraging various data mining techniques, the project aims to enhance user engagement, increase conversion rates, and optimize marketing strategies.
+This project focuses on analysing user behaviour data to gain actionable business insights, improve customer segmentation and predict customer churn.
+Using a range of data mining and statistical techniques, the project aims to increase customer engagement, improve conversion rates and optimise marketing strategies.

-## 🎯 **Objectives**
+## **Objectives**
-- Develop comprehensive **user profiles** using demographic and behavioral data.
+- Use demographic, behavioural and transactional data to build a comprehensive **customer profile**.
-- Perform **user segmentation** via clustering to identify key customer groups.
+- Perform **exploratory data analysis (EDA)** to identify key indicators and discover hidden data patterns.
-- Predict **user churn** to proactively retain valuable customers.
+- Visualise **customer behaviour paths** to identify churn points and improve the overall user experience.
-- Design an **item recommendation system** tailored to user preferences.
+- Perform **customer segmentation** through cluster analysis to identify different customer groups and tailor marketing strategies.
-- Visualize **user behavior paths** to identify key drop-off points in the user journey.
+- Predict **customer churn** using supervised learning models to develop corresponding retention strategies.
-- Provide **data-driven business insights** to inform marketing and product strategies.
+- Provide **data-driven business insights** to support marketing and product development decisions.

 ---